Categorical Symmetry of the Standard Model from Gravitational Anomaly: Categorical Symmetry from Mixed -Gravitational Anomaly

-However, the definition of the $\tilde{U}(Y)$ above required a choice of trivialization of $TY$, and there is no canonical choice.
-A change of the trivialization corresponds to a gauge transformation of the spin-connection which is used to define the gravitational Chern-Simons 3-form.
-And although the integral $\int_Y \GCS$ is invariant under continuous changes of the trivialization (i.e. ``small gauge transformations''), it changes under the large ones (i.e. ``large gauge transformations'') by an integral multiple of $2\pi$ \cite{Witten1988hfJonesQFT}.
-More specifically, the isotopy classes of trivializations of $TY$, i.e. framings of the tangent bundle, form a torsor over $\H^3(Y,\Z)\cong \Z$.
-Under the change of framing by $f\in \Z$ units the charge operator changes as follows:
+However, the definition of the $\tilde{U}(\CY)$ above requires a choice of dreibein (vielbein in 3 dimensions), namely a choice of trivialization of $T\CY$, and there is no canonical choice.
+A change of the trivialization of $T\CY$ corresponds to an $\SO(3)$ gauge transformation of the spin-connection 1-form $\omega$ used to define the gravitational Chern-Simons 3-form.
+Although the integral $\int_\CY \GCS$ is invariant under continuous changes of the trivialization (i.e. ``small gauge transformations''), it can change under arbitrary changes of the trivialization (``large gauge transformations'').
+In other words, the gravitational Chern-Simons action depends on the choice of framing of the tangent bundle $T\CY$ -- the homotopy class of its trivialization \cite{Witten1988hfJonesQFT}.
+In particular, one can consider a change of framing by a ``twist'' corresponding to a gauge transformation $Y^3\mapsto \SO(3)$ which is different from the identity only inside some ball in $Y^3$.
+Homotopy class of such a map is classified by $f\in \pi_3(\SO(3))\cong \Z$.
+The value of the gravitational Chern-Simons action then changes by $2\pi f$ with $f\in \Z$.

+\begin{enumerate} \item {\bf Atiyah's 2-framing structure}: As was argued by Atiyah in \cite{atiyah1990framings}, $\int_\CY \GCS$ actually depends \emph{only} on the so-called \textit{2-framing}.
+The 2-framing can be defined as the homotopy class of the trivialization of the spinor bundle of the direct sum of the two copies of the tangent bundle $2 T\CY = T\CY\oplus T\CY$.
+Its spin structure is the canonical spin structure induced by the diagonal embedding $\Spin(3)\rightarrow \Spin(3)\times \Spin(3)\subset \Spin(6)$ of the structure group.
+Namely, under this map, any choice of spin structures on $TY$ defines a spin structure on $2T\CY$, which is independent of that choice.